mdlayher/taggolib/README.md

 Example
 =======

-taggolib has a very simple interface, and many tags can be accessed by simply calling an appropriatelyu-named method with no parameters.
+taggolib has a very simple interface, and many tags can be accessed by simply calling an appropriately-named method with no parameters.
 Below is an example script which prints out an informative one-line summary of an audio file's tags and properties.